 I stayed at Seton Youth Shelters for three months.
 If I wasn’t at Seton Youth Shelters I feel that I would have been in jail or dead.
 Also, I feel very blessed to be in God’s hand and him helping me get through all of this and guiding the wonderful people who helped me to myself and to others.
 I still keep in contact with my parents and they came to my graduation.
 I’ll always remember how I bounced back up from the gutter into the lights of success.

 After her stay at Seton Youth Shelters, Allie became involved in the Seton Youth Ambassadors (now H.Y.P.E.), a leadership and volunteer program for middle and high school students.
 The Seton H.Y.P.E. team serves as advocates for their peers, the teen population of Hampton Roads, and as youth representatives of Seton Youth Shelters.
-Two elected H.Y.P.E. members also serve as voting board members on Seton Youth Shelters’ Board of Directors.
-“I do whatever I can for Seton Youth Shelters.
+Voicing her support, Allie states that “I do whatever I can for Seton Youth Shelters.
 We’re a family and I’m so thankful for them.
 They made me the person I am.”

-In November, Allie volunteered her time to model in the Seton Youth Shelters Fashion Show at the Cavalier Golf & Yacht Club.
-Allie described it as her inspiration to start modeling again and to actively pursue it.
-“Allie has endeared herself to all of us at Seton Youth Shelters and serves as a role model for the youth of Hampton Roads,” said David Mount, Director of Street Outreach Programs and Youth Ambassador Advisor during Allie’s YA involvement.
+“Allie has endeared herself to all of us at Seton Youth Shelters and serves as a role model for the youth of Hampton Roads,” said David Mount, Director of YOP.

 My life has come a long way since last year.
 Remembering over the past years, I was high and always into partying with my so called “friends”… doing drugs that people probably couldn’t even imagine.
 See, my mother was murdered right in front of me at age 12 in New York City.
 It was a real tragic thing to me, and still haunts me to this day.
 I hated life after that, because it was up to my brother to raise me and provide for all of us.